Sage-Bionetworks/dockerParallelRemoveDirectory/README.md

 # dockerParallelRemoveDirectory
-deletes directory files in parallel for the DM challenge parameterized version of Thomas Schaffter's parallel removal.
+deletes directory files in parallel for the DM challenge.

+parameterized version of Thomas Schaffter's parallel removal.